neondatabase/website/content/docs/manage/branches.md

 <TabItem>
 On the **Branches** page in the Neon Console, select the branch that you want to reset.

-The console opens a dashboard for your branch, giving you key information about the branch and its child status: its parent, the last time it was reset, and other relevent detail.
+The console opens to the details page your branch, giving you key information about the branch and its child status: its parent, the last time it was reset, and other relevent detail.

 To reset the branch, select **Reset from parent** from either the **More** dropdown or the **Last Data Reset** panel.